nicoverbruggen/phpmon/README.md

 	brew upgrade phpmon

-(You may need to run `brew update` first in order to update the cask file if you ran a Homebrew operation recently.)
+(You may need to run `brew update` or `brew update-reset` first in order to update the cask file if you ran a Homebrew operation recently.)

+## ⚡️ Launchers (Alfred, Raycast)

+If you would like to integrate with your launcher of choice, you can also download an [Alfred workflow](https://github.com/nicoverbruggen/phpmon/raw/main/integrations/phpmon.alfredworkflow) or [Raycast extension](https://www.raycast.com/nicoverbruggen/php-monitor) that works with PHP Monitor.

+The app must be running in the background for these to work, and the _Allow third-party integrations_ checkbox must be enabled in Preferences (it is by default).

 ## 🔑 Is the app signed & notarized?